Skip to content

 1. clarify how you want to fund the recognition process.
 You can read more in this regard in the section "Where can I obtain financial aid to pay for the recognition process?

-After your degree has been checked, you will be notified whether or not your degrees have been recognised.
-Once your degree is recognised, you will receive a so-called "certificate of equivalence" ("Gleichwertigkeitsbescheinigung").
-That means your professional skills are equal to a person with a German degree.
+Once your degree is recognised, you will receive a so-called "certificate of recognition" ("Anerkennungsbescheid").
+That means your professional skills are equal to a person with a degree obtained in Germany.

-If your degree is only partially recognised, under certain conditions, you may qualify for further education/training or an exam to achieve full recognition.
 The counselling centres of the IQ Netzwerk can provide you with advice on these qualifying measures.
 You can find a counselling centre in your area on netzwerk-iq.de (sorted by federal state) at the top left under the turquoise menu button.

 The costs of the recognition procedure may vary depending on your case.
-In addition to the fees for the recognition procedure (100 to 600 euro), you must also pay for the translation and certification of the document.
+In addition to the recognition procedure fees (€0 to €600), you may have to pay for the translation and certification of the document.
+You may also have to pay for course(s) and examination fees.
+The initial application for recognition of academic qualifications costs €200.

 If you are registered at the Jobcentre or the Employment Agency, you can ask the staff member responsible for financial support for the recognition procedure.
 The jobcentre and Employment Agency can cover the costs of the recognition procedure as well as further training.
 If the Jobcentre or the Employment Agency rejects your application, make sure they send you the rejection notice in writing.

 If Jobcentre or the Employment Agency does not support you, you can apply for a so-called "recognition grant" ("Anerkennungszuschuss").
 Those with low income are entitled to recognition grants.
 You can apply for such a grant at one of the counselling centres of the IQ Netzwork.
 Before applying, you can seek advice in advance via phone or e-mail.
-You can reach the staff (who mainly speak German) on the phone at +49 371 4 33 11 222 or per mail via recognition-energies@f-bb.de.
+You can reach the staff (who mainly speak German) on the phone at +49 371 4 33 11 222 or per mail via recognition-energies@f-bb.dePlease note, however, that applications will only be accepted until 30 June 2024.
+It is not yet known whether the programme will be extended further

 Those who live in Berlin or Hamburg also have an alternative way to support the recognition process financially.
 To learn about the Hardship Fund for Professional Recognition in Berlin visit berlin.de.
 If you live in Hamburg, visit diakonie-hamburg.de for more information about the scholarship programs you can use to finance your recognition procedure.

-Please note: To benefit from the above-mentioned financial aids, you must apply for them before submitting your application for recognition.
+Please note: To benefit from the above-mentioned financial aid, you must apply for them before submitting your application for recognition.
 Otherwise, you will not be able to receive any financial support for your recognition procedure.

 Important